anthonyhseb/SMART/README.md

 To install SMART :
   - go to the SMART folder and run the 'mvn package' command.
-  - deploy 'SMART/smart-web/target/smart-web.(version).war' to your favorite servlet container.
+  - deploy 'SMART/smart-web/target/smart-web.(version).war' to a servlet container of your choice.
   - [optional] deploy the test-services (hosted locally)

 Requirements:
   - Apache Maven (preferably a recent version)
   - Java 1.7

-Some documentation ca be found [here] (http://airccse.org/journal/ijwest/papers/4413ijwest06.pdf).
+Some documentation can be found [here] (http://airccse.org/journal/ijwest/papers/4413ijwest06.pdf).